Comment on: "Spin-orbit interaction and spin selectivity for tunneling electron transfer in DNA": Abstract

 \section{Abstract}

 The observation of chiral-induced spin selectivity (CISS) in biological molecules still awaits a full theoretical explanation.
 In a recent Rapid Communication, Varela {\it et al.} [Phys.
 Rev. B {\bf 101}, 241410(R) (2020)] presented a model for electron transport in biological molecules by tunneling in the presence of spin-orbit interactions.
 They then claimed that their model produces a strong spin asymmetry due to the intrinsic atomic spin-orbit strength.
 As their Hamiltonian is time-reversal symmetric, this result contradicts a theorem by Bardarson [J. Phys.
 A: Math.
 Theor. {\bf 41}, 405203 (2008)], which states that such a Hamiltonian cannot generate a spin asymmetry for tunneling between two terminals (in which there are only a spin-up and a spin-down channels).
-Here we solve the model proposed by Varela {\it et al.} and show that it does not yield any spin asymmetry, and therefore cannot explain the observed CISS.
+Here we solve the model proposed by Varela {\it et al.} and show that it does not yield any spin asymmetry, and therefore cannot explain the observed CISS effect.

-In spite of many theoretical papers, the observation of a large spin filtering in chiral molecules~\cite{naaman} still awaits a full explanation, which is accepted by everyone.
+In spite of many theoretical papers, the observation of a large spin filtering in chiral molecules~\cite{naaman}, termed ``chiral induced spin selectivity (CISS)", still awaits a full explanation, which is accepted by everyone.
 In a recent Rapid Communication, Varela {\it et al.}~\cite{Varela} followed a series of their earlier papers, and mapped the detailed tunneling electron transfer through the molecule onto an effective one-dimensional continuum model, which mimics the molecule by a region with a barrier potential and a Rashba spin-orbit interaction (SOI).
 Using a scattering solution of this model, they concluded that the molecule causes spin-splitting of the scattered electrons, thus explaining the CISS experiments.